designedmind/2017/introduction.md

 Dennett's theory necessarily excludes the key phenomenon in need of explanation, namely the fact that _it is like something_ to be me.
-At best Dennett's theory may explain the "observable" aspects of consciousness, such as verbal reports, having little, if anything, to say about our inner, private lives.
+At best Dennett's theory may explain the "observable" aspects of consciousness, such as verbal reports, but it has little, if anything, to say about our inner, private lives.

 I have a lot of sympathy with this objection.
 It does indeed seem that Dennett neglects the central mystery, namely how matter comes to have